Born: August 31st, 1979

 His orchestral work, Sternenfall, written for the BBC Symphony Orchestra and premiered under the composer’s direction in February 2008, firmly established Wigglesworth as one of the leading composers of his generation.
 Two further works for the BBC SO immediately followed, The Genesis of Secrecy, commissioned by the BBC Proms and premiered in August 2009 conducted by Sir Andrew Davis; and Augenlieder, an orchestral song cycle for soprano Claire Booth premiered by Wigglesworth with the BBC SO in November 2009, which went on to receive the vocal prize at the 2010 British Composer Awards.

-Ryan Wigglesworth is Composer-in-Residence with English National Opera, for whom he is writing an opera (2016/17) and with whom he conducts a new production every season.
+Ryan Wigglesworth is Composer-in-Residence with English National Opera, for whom he is writing an opera (2017) and with whom he conducts a new production every season.
 He is also the current Daniel R. Lewis Composing Fellow with the Cleveland Orchestra.
-He has a continuing relationship with the BBC Symphony Orchestra, as well as with the Hallé, who will give the first performance of his revised Violin Concerto with with Barnabás Kelemen in February 2014 under his direction.
+He has a continuing relationship with the BBC Symphony Orchestra, and was recently announced as the next Principal Guest Conductor of the Hallé Orchestra, to take effect in September 2015.
 He has conducted over forty premieres, introducing major works by Harrison Birtwistle, Elliott Carter and Alexander Goehr, and including the music of Oliver Knussen, from whose advice and guidance he has benefitted for several years.
 In 2013 he conducted the revival of Birtwistle’s The Minotaur with the Royal Opera House, Covent Garden, and a new production of Knussen’s Where the Wild Things Are and Higgelty, Piggelty, Pop! with the Britten Sinfonia for Aldeburgh and the Barbican.

-Wigglesworth's recent recording of orchestral works by Harrison Birtwistle with the Hallé for NMC won awards from Gramophone and BBC Music magazines.
+Wigglesworth's recording of orchestral works by Harrison Birtwistle with the Hallé for NMC won awards from Gramophone and BBC Music magazines.
+A disc of his orchestral works will be released by NMC in 2015.

 Ryan Wigglesworth is represented as a conductor by Ingpen & Williams.